MoiseRousseau/Variational-Tet-Mesh/README.md

 ```
 to mesh the inner volume of the closed surface in `cylinder.mesh` with 500 points.
 Maximum number of threads (for parallel meshing) could be specified using the argument `max_threads=X` (default all the thread available).

+## Salome CAD software plugins

+A Python plugin was created to allow using the variational tetrahedral mesher directly from the GUI of the [Salome](https://salome-platform.org/) SMESH module.
+See `README.md` file in the `salome_var_tet_mesher` directory for more information.